pyreton/startinvestingsmart/_drafts/2016-11-09-how-does-the-economy-work.md

+---
+layout: post
+title:  "How does the economy work?"
+categories: basics
+---

 # How does the economy work?

 To be a smart investor, it helps to know how the economy works, so you can where it has been, where it is now, and where it will probably be.